who

 My career is about as crazy as the sweater your great aunt knits you for Christmas: a splash of colors with loose threads poking out from every side.
 I have worked as an adult and pediatric emergency nurse, an inpatient pediatric nurse, a screening nurse, and a community health nurse.
 My favorite is pediatrics because in order to successfully work with children you have to be goofy, say silly things, and make fun of yourself often.
 I am fluent in English, Spanish, and (slowly) learning French.
 I’d rather explore the eccentric corners of this big, fat globe we occupy than do almost anything else.

-I volunteered with Mercy Ships, a faith-based nonprofit from 2015 – 2017, working in Madagascar and Benin as both a pediatric ward nurse and a screening nurse.
+I volunteered with Mercy Ships, a faith-based nonprofit from 2015 – 2017, in Madagascar and Benin as both a pediatric ward nurse and a screening nurse.
 The screening team is responsible for finding and selecting patients for surgery as well as coordinating the logistics of their stay on the ship.

 Thanks for stopping by.
 I hope my stories resonate with you.